The Fisheries Podcast

 Thanks as always to Andrew Gialanella for the fantastic intro/outro music.

 The Fisheries Podcast is a completely independent podcast, not affiliated with a larger organization or entity.
 Reference to any specific product or entity does not constitute an endorsement or recommendation by the podcast.
-The views expressed by guests are their own and their appearance on the program does not imply an endorsement of them or any entity they represent.
-Views and opinions expressed by the hosts are those of that individual and do not necessarily reflect the view of any entity those individuals are affiliated with in other capacities (such as employers).
+The views expressed by guests are their own, and their appearance on the program does not imply an endorsement of them or any entity they represent.
+Views and opinions expressed by the hosts are those of that individual and do not necessarily reflect the view of any entity with those individuals are affiliated in other capacities (such as employers).”

-Main point: "Be observant."
+Main point: "Larvae matter!"

 Get in touch with us!